 In order to qualify for the subsidy, the trip must be an Official Club Trip, meaning that it meets the following standards:

 - The trip should be announced at a general meeting & over the listserv, preferably at least a week and a half before the trip takes place.

 - The trip must be open to all MOC members possessing the pre-requisite skills and experience.
 However, it is OK to set a maximum number of participants for your activity.

 - The leader has to fill out a Trip report.
 This report is intended for the benefit of future trip leaders and should contain all information necessary to plan a similar trip in the future.
-At the end of the report, list all the participants and their membership numbers.
+At the end of the report, list all the participants and their active membership numbers.
 After review and approval of the trip report, an executive will give the trip leader the subsidy.
-The Trip Report form can be filled out electronically here.
+The Trip Report form can be filled out electronically using the form.

 Categories and Subsidies

 The maximum amount of subsidy given is the lowest of the following options: